-For seventy-two years, the Montreal Estonian Society (MES) has served the social, societal and cultural interests of Montreal’s Estonian community.
+The Montreal Estonian Society (MES) has served the social, societal and cultural interests of Montreal’s Estonian community since before World War II.
 The MES was founded on March 18, 1933.
 At that time there were about 40 Estonian-Canadians in Montreal; of these, 18 participated in the initial meeting.
 Mr. H. Tooman was elected president of the society, a position he retained until 1938.
 Despite the small size of the Estonian community, the MES played a vital, active role.
 A variety of activities took place at the meetings, such as the presentation of plays and choral singing.
 Visitors from Estonia were welcomed and entertained.

 The MES also represented the Montreal Estonian-Canadian community at the celebrations and commemorations of other ethnic groups.
 It participated in the activities of the Montreal chapter of the Baltic Federation of Canada, joining with Latvians and Lithuanians on June 14 to commemorate the victims of Soviet terror and repression.
 As well, it cooperated with other ethnic groups in presenting memoranda to the city and provincial governments.

 The death of many older members and the departure from Montreal of the younger ones in the late 1970s brought about a progressive decline in the society’s activities and a reduction of its role and duties within the community.
 As members of the community reached retirement age, social activity shifted to St. John’s Estonian Ev.
 Lutheran Church and the Pensioners’ Club.
 Interaction with other East European ethnic groups declined after the restoration of Estonia’s independence in 1991, as there was no more need for solidarity against a common oppressor or for intense patriotic activism.
 Instead, attention now focused directly on Estonia and produced an intense interest among younger Estonian-Canadians in their heritage and all things Estonian.